Shadakshari Lokeshvara – The Six-syllabled Avalokiteshvara

 Materials: Gilt copper

-Shadakshari Lokeshvara
+Shadakshari Lokeshvara – Six-syllabled Avalokiteshvara

-The four-armed form of bodhisattva Avalokiteshvara is known as Shadakshari Lokeshvara, the bodhisattva of compassion.
+The four-armed form of bodhisattva Avalokiteshvara, bodhisattva of compassion, is known as Shadakshari Lokeshvara.
+Ubiquitous in Tibet, this form is associated to the the famous six-syllabled mantra Om Mani Padme Hum.
 He is seated in the diamond attitude on a double lotus pedestal.
 With the main pair of hands, he displays the gesture of respectful salutationShadakshari Lokeshvara originally held prayer beads in the upper right hand, and a lotus flower in the upper left hand.
 He is clad with a length of cloth secured around his waist with a beaded belt.
 Adorned with precious clothes and jewelry he assumes the royal appearance of divine manifestations.
-The presence of the inset turquoises indicate that this image was worshipped by Tibetans, since the Newar Buddhists of the Kathmandu valley have a clear preference for transparent precious stones.
-This image was either exported to Tibet from Nepal, or cast in Tibet by Newar craftsmen for a Tibetan patron.